Purple reign forever

 Both charismatic artists seemed tailor-made for MTV, and were for a time the only two black artists whose videos enjoyed regular airplay on the network—no small feat in the early days of the channel.
 But whereas the boyish-faced Michael still had an aura of innocence to him, there was something dangerous about Prince.

 The brilliantly choreographed dance numbers in Jackson’s videos—though extremely entertaining—lacked the raw emotion of any single Prince performance.
 The Purple One had a more devilishly alluring, almost forbidden quality.
 And as Jackson’s music was often accessible and mainstream.
 Prince’s output was diverse, unpredictable and edgy—something Jackson’s songs rarely were.
-You could make the argument that if Jackson was the Beatles of the early to mid-’80s then Prince was the Rolling Stones.
+You could argue that if Jackson was the Beatles of the early to mid-’80s then Prince was the Rolling Stones.

 By the time he revved up “Little Red Corvette” as a follow-up single, Prince tossed out all reserve by the roadside as he cranked up the sensuality factor tenfold.
-The fast car-fast woman-sex metaphor was nothing new in pop songs, but in Prince’s hands it was molded into something almost obscene.
+The fast car-fast woman-sex metaphor was nothing new in pop songs, but in Prince’s hands, it was molded into something almost obscene.
 And it wasn’t just the lyrics but his slow-fast-slow vocals that he moaned and howled to drive the point home.
 Fans of Prince knew him as an uninhibited talent from his first four albums, which included “Controversy” and “Dirty Mind,” but he was just beginning to break into the big time with “1999.”
 He had set all of America in his sights and with the release of his 1984 masterwork “Purple Rain,” loaded with his brand of sexually wild, synth- and guitar-driven funk/pop, his conquest was complete.

 That.
 Thing.
 Was.
 Huge.
 The album’s songs were all over TV and the radio, and the companion movie was just as big.
 I remember kids at school and even church talking about the record and film, as if they were the most pertinent things in our lives—and we were a bunch of suburban white kids.
 I’d catch snippets of the songs “When Doves Cry” and “Purple Rain” crooned in the school halls by my tone-deaf classmates, but sung with fervor all the same.
 It’s as though they too really felt Prince’s music and words.